aws-samples/application-migration-with-aws-workshop/workshop/content/database-migration/Create-target-DB.en.md

     ![8_db](/db-mig/8_db.png)

     {{% notice note %}}
-Using <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html" target="_blank">Enhanced monitoring</a> is a very good idea for production workloads, during AWS hosted events we uncheck it because of limitations of IAM Role that was provisioned for attendees.
+Using <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html" target="_blank" rel="noopener noreferrer">Enhanced monitoring</a> is a very good idea for production workloads, during AWS hosted events we uncheck it because of limitations of IAM Role that was provisioned for attendees.
 {{% /notice %}}

 6. Finally, review the **Estimated monthly costs** and click the **Create database** button.